bitprj/devrel/LinearRegression/linear_regression_blog.md

 ## Checking the Residuals

 Congrats!
 You have successfully obtained the regression line.
-But remember that we still need to check the residuals of the regression to ensure its validity.
+Now we can get the residuals of the regression by calculating the difference between each data point and the corresponding predicted value.
+In order to ensure the validity of our analysis, we need to use the residuals to verify a few more conditions apart from multicollinearity.

-First, we can use the scatter() function from the matplotlib library to plot the residuals (be- tween the actual and predicted values) against the predicted values.
+First, we can use the scatter() function from the matplotlib library to plot the residuals (between the actual and predicted values) against the predicted values.
 We expect to see that the points are randomly distributed in the scatter plot.
-More specifically, they should show no cur- vature (which ensures linearity), and constant variation along the predicted value (which ensures homoscedasticity).
+More specifically, they should show no curvature (which ensures linearity), and constant variation along the predicted value (which ensures homoscedasticity).

 ```python
 epsilon_hat = y - y_hat # residuals